GiangKhung/GiangKhung/README.md

 ## 📫 Let's Connect!

-I'm always open to discussing new projects, creative ideas, or opportunities to be part of something amazing.
+I'm always open to discussing new projects, collaboration opportunities, or innovative tech ideas.

 <p align="center">
   <a href="https://linkedin.com/in/YOUR_LINKEDIN_USERNAME" target="_blank">